cybnity/foundation/docs/architecture/README.md

 ## INFRASTRUCTURE SYSTEMS
 Several main systems are implemented to be deployed as Internet platform and/or to be executed into a mobile infrastructure (e.g specific components on laptop required by mobile rapid response force members during a move into an incident zone).

+The base directory that support the infrastructure-as-code (IaC) implementations is hosted into the [systems folder](../../implementations-line/systems/README.md).

 A global systems registry allows the discovery of systems to link the context with dynamics approach (at runtime).